• Skip to primary navigation

 • Pasta - I used rigatoni in this dish.
 Other pasta that will work are ziti and penne pasta.

 • Sauce - Use your favorite marinara sauce.
 You can use store-bought or homemade.
+My crock pot spaghetti sauce is perfect for this casserole.

 • Italian Sausage - I used hot Italian sausage, but sweet Italian sausage works well too.
 If your sausage comes in a casing, remove the casing before cooking.